raandree/NTFSSecurity/README.md

 ### [Version History](https://github.com/raandree/NTFSSecurity/wiki/Version-History)

 ### Installation
+You have two options:
-Download the latest release from [here](https://github.com/raandree/NTFSSecurity/releases).
+1. Download the latest release from [here](https://github.com/raandree/NTFSSecurity/releases).
+2. Download the module from the PowerShell Gallery: Install-Module -Name NTFSSecurity

 Further help can be found in [How to install](https://github.com/raandree/NTFSSecurity/wiki/How-to-install) if you face difficulties getting this module installed.

 ### Documentation
 The cmdlets are yet not documented completely so Get-Help will not show help for all the cmdlets.
 Providing documentation is planned tough.